ninuinu/bank-app-back-end/README.md

 # bank-app-back-end

-This the repository containing all code necessary to run the back-end of the bank app webb application.
+This repository contains all code necessary to run the back-end of the bank app webb application.
 The back-end is node.js using Express written in Typescript.
 ## Getting Started
 Download the project folder, compile it, and navigate to the root of the project directory.
 Run the following command to download all necessary dependencies:
 ```